ruihukuang/AI_Learning_LangGraph/README.md

 ## lab 4

 Context
 Create a LangGraph to start a workflow.
 This workflow adds evaluators on the top of the workflow from lab 3.
 It requires a chatbox to enter a question and criteria.
-This criteria is used by evaluators to provide the feedback on the answer.
+The criteria are used by a evaluator,an agent in the workflow to provide the feedback on the answer.

 Use LangGraph to create a workflow:
 <img width="287" height="377" alt="image" src="https://github.com/user-attachments/assets/debab61d-44bc-4835-bf43-b030f98125a6" />